Skip to main content

 SDKs

-SDKs simplify some of the work of accessing Horizon and the Soroban RPC by converting the data into friendlier formats and allowing you to program in the language of your choice.
+SDKs simplify some of the work of accessing Horizon and the Stellar RPC by converting the data into friendlier formats and allowing you to program in the language of your choice.
 Stellar’s SDKs show you how to request data and create and submit transactions.
 Soroban's SDKs allow you to write smart contracts in Rust and interact with smart contracts in a myriad of other languages.

 View Stellar's SDK library to access our SDKs and their documentation.